 As you carry on along the fins of the Devils Garden Trailhead, you could be forgiven for forgetting that you’re still on planet Earth.
 With the park located on the Colorado River, its bewildering landscape has been formed by a continual geological process taking place over millions of years.
 Beginning as a salt bed caused by an evaporated sea, eroded rock sediments have been carried by a sea current and crushed together to make sandstone, before being layered and re-layered on the salty sea bed.
 Some layers were thrust up above the surface as salt domes, with a continuous process of erosion breaking off segments of these to give the rocks their distinctive arch-like shape.

 You’ll often stumble across random arches here and there.
 I’m still not sure of the names of all the ones I saw, such as the one below.
-But it’s the sights – not the names – that are important.
-Soaked in a sea of red, you’ll also sometimes encounter an animal with a colour distinct from the sandstone.
+But it’s the sights that will ultimately stick in your memory, and not the names.

 The Tower of Babel and the Organ have a domineering presence in the Courthouse Towers section near the entrance and exit of the park, especially on the morning after a stormy night.
 Their titles perfectly suit their tall, rigid structures.